-Whilst looking over old reports on Berkshire Hathaway’s investment in beer giant Guinness I came across a funny little Buffett quote from the firm’s 1991 annual report on their acquisition of Coca-Cola stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”
+Whilst looking over old reports on Berkshire Hathaway’s investment in beer giant Guinness, I came across a funny little Warren Buffett quote from the firm’s 1991 annual report relating to the acquisition of Coca-Cola (NYSE: KO) stock a few years prior: “In 1989 when I – a happy consumer of five cans of Cherry Coke daily – announced our purchase of $1 billion worth of Coca-Cola stock, I described the move as a rather extreme example of putting our money where my mouth was.”

-Aside from the strong degree of product loyalty that leads to tucking away 1,825 cans of Cherry Coke per annum, in his mind one of the great advantages of both Guinness and Coke was that both firms earned most of their cash overseas.
+Aside from the strong degree of product loyalty that leads somebody to consuming 1,825 cans of Cherry Coke per annum, in his mind one of the great advantages of both Guinness and Coke was that both firms earned most of their cash overseas.
 Add to that a legendary brand status and it was an advantage that gave them a relatively large runway for future growth, something that Buffett felt was not adequately reflected in their bog stand valuations at the time.
-In 1991 for example Guinness stock was trading at just under 16x its annual earnings per share.
-In early 1989, when Buffett and Berkshire had completed their first $1bn investment in Coca-Cola, shares in the Atlanta based beverage giant were also going for about 16x its 1988 profits.
+For example, in 1991 Guinness stock was trading at just under 16x its annual earnings per share.
+In early 1989, when Buffett and Berkshire had completed their first $1 billion investment in Coca-Cola, shares in the Atlanta based beverage giant were also going for about 16x their 1988 profits.

 That set the scene for Buffett as a compelling long-term investment case, one which saw Coca-Cola make up about a third of Berkshire’s common stock holding at the time.
-Hindsight is a wonderful thing – it looks obvious to anyone today reading Buffett’s thoughts from back then that this was a no-brainer.
-What’s not to like?
+Hindsight is a wonderful thing: it looks obvious to anyone reading Buffett’s thoughts from back then that this was a no-brainer.
+I mean what’s not to like?
 You get a great company with a mega-brand, good growth prospects, a capital light enterprise which is extremely cash generative, where a large portion of that goes directly to benefiting shareholders and which can reasonably be expected to grow as well.
-The company was dumping Colombia Pictures and were focussing on the core drinks business.
+The company was dumping Colombia Pictures and was focussing on the core drinks business.

-Finally, you got it all for a fair value too.
+Finally, you got it all for a fair price too.
 All the figures above would have been known to interested investors at the time, along with copies of annual reports that set out Coke’s per-capita and nominal volume increases year in, year out.
-Pour over those old annual reports and shareholder letters from the 1970’s and 1980’s and you’ll see the same hallmarks that you would expect to read in an annual report from today.
+Pour over those old annual reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks that you would expect to read in an annual report from today.
 Here’s the opening paragraph from the 1988 annual report:

 The Coca-Cola Company’s two unique and invaluable assets – our trademarks and our worldwide system -make us the world’s only truly global soft drink’s company.
 In 1988, more than 200 billion servings of our soft drinks were sold worldwide.
 No other company sold even half as much.